Nick Thieberger's home pages

 2018 - present: Associate Professor in the School of Languages and Linguistics at the University of Melbourne

-In 2021 I received the the Australasian Council of Deans of Arts, Social Sciences and Humanities (DASSH) award for Research Partnership and Social Impact.
+In 2021 I received the Australasian Council of Deans of Arts, Social Sciences and Humanities (DASSH) award for Research Partnership and Social Impact.

 Co-chair of the conference "Where do we need to go from here?
 Language documentation and archiving during the Decade of Indigenous Languages" Berlin, 05-07 October 2022